thecomeonman/CodaBonito/README.md

-`dtMetricCategorisation` - some metadata about the metrics. - variableLabel is the name that will be displayed in charts for that metric, - variableCategory is the grouping of variables used in some visualisations, like `fStripChart` - HighValueIsBad is marked true for variables where a high value is bad.
+`dtMetricCategorisation` - some metadata about the metrics. - variableLabel is the name that will be displayed in charts for that metric, - variableCategory is the grouping of variables used in some visualisations, like `fNormalisedValueChart` - HighValueIsBad is marked true for variables where a high value is bad.
 Variables such as fouls and goals conceded would be true.

 <table>
 <thead>